john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

-# Taking the Next Step
+# The Craftsmanship of Coding

 All the material in this course so far was just too define "the rules" of Python.
 But writing good code means more than just knowing the rules that define a language.
 You can probably teach a clever six-year-old to use a hatchet, but that doesn't mean you'd want to live in a log cabin they built.
 A lot of knowledge, skill, and practice are needed to become a master craftsman.
 This lecture (and the rest of this course) will be devoted to taking that next step.